MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/7-actions-and-alert-processing-rules.md

 You can apply alert processing rules to different resource scopes, from a single resource, or to an entire subscription.
 You can also use them to apply various filters or have the rule work on a predefined schedule.

 You can control when the alert processing rule applies.
-By default the rule is always active, but you can select a one-time window for this rule to apply, or you can have set a recurrence such as a weekly recurrence.
+By default the rule is always active.
+But, you can select a one-time window for this rule to apply, or you can set a recurrence such as a weekly recurrence.